th1j5/ouroboros.rocks/content/en/docs/Overview/_index.md

 {{% /pageinfo %}}

 Ouroboros is a (prototype) **distributed system** for packet network communications.
-It consists of a C **library** that allows you to write ouroboros-native programs and a bunch of **daemons** that allow you to easily create your own (overlay) networks using ordinary PC hardware (Linux, FreeBSD or MacOS X).
+It consists of a C **library** that allows you to write ouroboros-native programs and the subsystem that consists of a bunch of **daemons** that allow you to easily create your own (overlay) networks using ordinary PC hardware (Linux, FreeBSD or MacOS X).

 The **Ouroboros library** implements the **application API** (the Ouroboros alternative to POSIX sockets) and the **management API** (the Ouroboros alternative to things like netlink sockets).

+{{<figure width="60%" src="/docs/overview/intro.jpg">}}

+From an application perspective, all that's needed is to link your application with Ouroboros and you can use the Ouroboros networking primitives.

 All **end-to-end transport functions** are implemented in the application library, such as **reliability** (packet ordering, retransmission logic etc) and transport **encryption**.

 The Ouroboros daemons can be thought of as **software routers** that can be connected to each other.
 Each one has an address,